campreilly/UnderSeaModelingLibrary/studies/wedge/deane2d/README.txt

 wedge_pressure_2d: Need to check the source_zeta terms in spherical_add()!!!
 wedge_integ_2d: Error: complex portion of spectrum goes to Inf for large X!!!
 Should be decaying.
 wedge_model_2d: Expand calculation to multiple ranges

+Notes:

+1) zeta was oriented from the x-axis as opposed to the z-axis.
+Corrected zeta by adding pi/2 to the values and now have corrected values.
+2) corrected the equation in wedge_spectrum_2d so that the imaginary parts go to 0 at large values by including the appropriate negative sign in the equation.